kaBeech/Advent-Of-Code-QSLs-Mod/notes.md

    - If part-1-complete is set to true and the player has at least one re-roll token, give the option to set it to false
    - If part-1-complete is set to true, give the option to set part-2-complete to true

+## Roll modifier

+1. Randomly select a modifier
+2. If the selected modifier has a secondary roll, roll it and add it to the modifier
+3. Store the result as the current day's modifier
+4. Save Game
+5. Start Game

+## Re-roll modifier

+1. Remove 1 from current-re-roll tokens
+2. Add 2 to re-roll tokens used
+3. Add 1 to current day's main re-rolls used
+4. Roll modifier
+5. Save Game
+6. Start Game

+## Re-roll secondary roll

+1. Remove one from current-re-roll-tokens
+2. Add 1 to re-roll tokens used
+3. Add 1 to current day's secondary re-rolls used
+4. Roll a new secondary modifier
+5. Replace the previous secondary modifier with this new one
+6. Save Game
+7. Start Game

 ## Set part-1-complete to true

 1. Set part-1-complete to true